TomLevin/JPEGConverter/README.md

 # JPEGConverter
-Converts images to JPEG2000(.J2K) and JPEG-DCT (.JPG) to compare different compression-ratios.
+Converts images to JPEG2000(.J2K) and JPEG (.JPG) to compare different compression-ratios.